nexica/trpc-gen/README.md

 # @nexica/trpc-gen

-A custom Prisma generator for automatically creating NestJS TRPC routers for the Nexica-Stack.
+A custom Prisma generator for automatically creating NestJS TRPC routers for the `@nexica/nestjs-trpc` package.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview

 `@nexica/trpc-gen` is a Prisma generator that automatically creates NestJS TRPC routers, services, repositories, and modules for each model in your Prisma schema.
-This tool is specifically designed to work seamlessly with the [Nexica-Stack](https://github.com/link-to-nexica-stack) architecture.
+This tool is specifically designed to work seamlessly with the `@nexica/nestjs-trpc` package.

-## Nexica-Stack Packages

-The Nexica-Stack consists of the following packages:

-1. `@nexica/trpc-gen` - Prisma generator for NestJS TRPC routers (this package)
-2. `@nexica/nestjs-trpc` - NestJS integration for tRPC with custom decorators
-3. `@nexica/zod-gen` - Prisma generator for Zod validation schemas
-4. `@nexica/cli` - CLI tool for creating and managing Nexica-Stack projects
-5. `@nexica/client` - Frontend utilities for integrating with Nexica-Stack backends

 ## Features

-- 🔄 Automatically generates TRPC routers from your Prisma schema
+- Automatically generates TRPC routers from your Prisma schema
-- 🧩 Creates complete module structure (router, service, repository)
+- Creates complete module structure (router, service, repository)
-- 🔌 Integrates generated modules into your NestJS application
+- Integrates generated modules into your NestJS application
-- 🛡️ Includes authentication middleware scaffolding
-- 📝 Utilizes Zod schemas for input/output validation
+- Utilizes Zod schemas for input/output validation

 ## Installation